The vanity of "Having A Lot Of Parts"

 Comparing these numbers to the quantity-of-one case: quantity discounts mean about 57% off, and that's great.
 But that's assuming the quantity discount is uniform across all parts of the module - including the custom-made parts like the PCB and panel, which account for most of the price tag in both scenarios.
 Really, you only get a quantity discount on the parts you Have A Lot Of - and without doing a detailed calculation, note that the Mouser column only went from $74.40 down to $45.20 per module, including the removal of the shipping charge.
 The quantity discount isn't a full 57% there.
 Most of the quantity discount, both as a percentage and as an absolute number, is on the PCB and panel, which you aren't buying in quantity in real life anyway.

 In conclusion: if you think you can save a lot of money by Having A Lot Of Parts you're probably fooling yourself.
 The parts for which Having A Lot Of Parts really works are not expensive parts; it doesn't really work well on expensive parts; and expensive parts account for most of the cost of building things, so the real money you save by maintaining an inventory of common parts is disappointingly small at best.
 Achieving that best case in a situation where you're building many different projects instead of multiples of the same project, entails significant extra work redesigning the projects to use the parts you have, and often compromises on quality.
 Saving larger amounts of money is possible, but it doesn't come from keeping an inventory; instead, you have to find ways to save money on the few expensive and unique parts in each project.

-Nonetheless, because people do keep asking, I plan in some future posting to talk about common parts that it does make sense to keep in stock - not as a way of saving money, but a way of saving time and effort.
+Nonetheless, because people do keep asking, I do have another posting about common parts that it does make sense to keep in stock - not as a way of saving money, but a way of saving time and effort.